LagosPortugalGuide.com

 Praia Dona Ana is regarded as one of Europe's finest beaches

-This pace lets you properly appreciate what makes Lagos special without constantly checking your watch.
+This pace lets you properly appreciate the unique character of Lagos without constantly checking your watch.

 If you are based elsewhere in the Algarve, Lagos makes an excellent day trip.
 The town is easily accessible from Faro (1 hour by bus), Albufeira (45 minutes), or Portimão (20 minutes).